SweetySojrani/Cloud_Scaling/Project_Journal.md

    ### Week5: (18-Nov-18- 24-Nov-18)

+   Riak is explicitly designed to expect server and network failure.
+Riak is a masterless system meaning any server can respond to read    or write requests.
+If one fails, others will continue to service client requests.
+Because Riak’s system allows for reads and writes      when multiple servers are offline or otherwise unreachable, data may not always be consistent across the environment (usually only      for a few milliseconds).
+However, through self-healing mechanisms like read repair and Active Anti-Entropy, all updates will            propagate to all servers making data eventually consistent.
+Riak is suitable for many use cases where high availability is more          important than strict consistency.
+(Referred from Basho.com)

    To benefit from the architectural principle that underpin Riak's availability, fault-tolerance, and scaling properties we should use    minimum of 5 nodes.
-So we have considered the topology with 5 Riak Nodes.
-Riak is a masterless system.
+So we have considered below topology with 5 Riak Nodes.